raphaelthegreat/parappa2/docs/build.md

 1. After a successful build, run `./configure.py --objdiff`
 2. `./tools/objdiff-cli report generate -p . -o progress/report.json -f json-pretty`

+*Note: You will need to make a clean build by running the configure script again before attempting to run ninja.*

 ## asm-differ setup
 1. After a successful build, create a folder named `expected`.
 2. Copy the `build` folder inside the `expected` folder.